c4cs/c4cs.github.io/_commands/basics/jobs.md

 [2]+  Running                 xeyes &
 ~~~

 This will display the status of every job in the current shell.
+Status is displayed by job number, status, and job.
+Jobs running in the background have an `&` after them. `+` refers to the job that was sent to the background least recently and `-` refers to the second least recent job sent to the background.

 ### Useful Options / Examples